mathspp/mathspp/pages/02.blog/personal-highlights-of-europython-2025/item.md

 ![A picture taken from the back of a full room with people at their computers attending my decorators tutorial.](_tutorial.webp "The room for my decorators tutorial was packed!")

-My [decorators tutorial](https://decorators.mathspp.com) was scheduled at the same time as some other very interesting tutorials, some of them by speakers who already have some reputation, so I was afraid I wouldn't have a lot of participants.
+My [decorators tutorial](https://decorators.mathspp.com), on Monday afternoon, was scheduled at the same time as some other very interesting tutorials, some of them by speakers who already have some reputation, so I was afraid I wouldn't have a lot of participants.
 I was overjoyed to be wrong, as the room for my tutorial was packed!

 After the tutorial I got some brilliant reviews and a couple of participants walked up to me and said they really enjoyed it.
 That made my day.

-My tutorial was on Monday afternoon.
-Wednesday night we got a last-minute talk cancellation for 10:30 the next morning, so I happily volunteered to cover that slot with a talk about `itertools`.
+Two days later, Wednesday night, we got a last-minute talk cancellation for 10:30 the next morning, so I happily volunteered to cover that slot with a talk about `itertools`.
 Because it was a last-minute cancellation, and because this year's website had a pretty strong cache policy, it was not easy to let folks know that there would be a different talk happening at 10:30.

 In fact, when I got to the room and noticed someone sitting close to the front a full **20 minutes** before the talk, I double-checked with them if they were aware that the talk had been changed.